neardws/neardws.github.io/_pages/includes/interests.md

   - Life is Strange 2
   - Life is Strange: True Colors

-## 📱 Technology
+## 📱 Tech

-He has a keen interest in digital gadgets and various applications.
+His interest in digital gadgets extends to a wide range of applications and tools.

 ### Hardware